Have No Side Effects

 UserGateway.findByName(userName)

-is a singleton - i.e. it is a global implicit dependency.
+is a singleton - a global implicit dependency.

 In rewrite suggestion from chapter 2, all new methods have a side effect - they mutate fields - Modify "state outside the function's scope":